AlexLavoie42/Industrial-Evolution/GDD_0.md

 Learnings:
 - Easy to fall into trap player having nothing to do while waiting for production.
     - Make sure the player is always the bottleneck to keep the game engaging
+    - Worker should be very expensive to encourage manual labour from the player
+    - Manual production should be engaging
+        - Minigames?
+        - Interacting with workers (complexity?)
+- UI is important for prototype.
+Without it playtesting is frustrating & difficult

 ## Random Thoughts